Macikai POW and GULAG camps: Nazi period

 After the region was annexed by Germany in 1939, the barracks became Stalag 331, a POW camp.
 Later, it was renamed Stalag 1C Heydekrug, later still, Stalag Luft VI Heydekrug.
 First, the camp was used to hold Polish prisoners of war.
 Since 1940, captive Belgians and French would be interned there as well.
 In 1943, British and Canadian air force non-commissioned officers were held prisoners at the camp.
 Later on, a shipment of American, Australian, and even New Zealand POWs was brought to the camp.
 Soviet soldiers were also imprisoned in the camp.

 According to US intelligence, at least 10,000 people could have been held at Macikai prior to the Soviet occupation.
 This number included a few Allied ace pilots.
 It was the northern-most POW camp within the bounds of the German Reich.

 In October 1943, a group of British POWs organized a secret resistance movement in the camp.
 In cooperation with the Polish resistance movement, they organized escapes of British POWs through the port cities of Gdynia and Gdańsk to neutral Sweden.
-After an unsuccessful attempt by one English POW to escape on his own, the Gestapo discovered the British resistance and carried out arrests of its members.
+After an unsuccessful attempt by one English POW to escape on his own, the Gestapo discovered the British resistance and arrested its members.

+As of April 1944, the camp held mostly British and American POWs, but also Canadians, Australians, New Zealanders, Poles, South Africans, Czechs, Dutchmen, Norwegians and a Belgian.

-As the frontline drew near in 1944, the prisoners were transferred to other camps.
+As the front line drew near in 1944, the prisoners were transferred to other camps.
 Most of them were brought by train to Stalag XX-A in Toruń in German-occupied Poland.
 Nearly 900 men brought to Klaipėda were shipped by the commercial vessel Instenburg to the port of Świnoujście (then Swinemunde) near Szczecin bay; the journey was 60 hours long.
 After that, they took a train and had to walk the rest of the way to Stalag Luft IV near Tychowo in today's Poland.
 Some of the prisoners died or were killed along the way.
 This march was one of the "Long Marches".

 Numerous remains of prisoners from the Nazi Germany’s POW camp were discovered buried under a road in Village Armalėnai, Šilutė district, in 2011.
 An archaeological survey was done in 2020 to exhume the remains of more than 1,200 people.
 The remains were then buried next to the old cemeteries of the Macikai camps.

 Soviet period

-After the second Soviet occupation of Lithuania, the Soviets established in Macikai, the former German prisoner-of-war camp, the following:
+After the second Soviet occupation of Lithuania, the Soviets established in the former German prisoner-of-war camp firts, their own POW camp and later a GULAG labor camp.